CS-DS-125/125book/py4e_rst/01-intro.rst

 .. index:: interpret
 low-level language
-   A programming language that is designed to be easy for a computer to execute; also called “machine code” or “assembly language”.
+   A programming language that is designed to be easy for a computer to execute; also called "machine code" or "assembly language".

 .. index:: low-level language
 machine code